 As I mentioned before, your bed will be your bane in Norway.
 Book your accommodation carefully and in advance, and you'll get by.

-Cook your own food, cut down on the drinking in bars and book your flights in advance.
+Cook your food, cut down on the drinking in bars, and book your flights in advance.
 Norway is horrible for your wallet, and there is no way around it.

-This might turn many travelers off, but knowing what this fantastic country has to offer makes it all worth it for me.
+This might turn many travelers off, but knowing what this beautiful country has to offer makes it all worth it for me.

 The Vikings have been around for thousands of years, long before the idea of the USA was even formed.
-Norway is full of fantastic history, culture, tradition and incredible nature.
+Norway is full of great history, culture, tradition, and incredible nature.